science-automation/ETL-Synthea-Python/python_etl/README.md

 \copy cdm.concept from '/download_directory_path/concept' null as '\\000' delimiter ','

-The CDM V5.3.1 was built by modifying the original Synpuf converter CMS-ETL found in OHDSI GitHub.
+The CDM V5.3.1 was built by modifying the original Synpuf converter CMS-ETL and ETL-Synthea found in OHDSI GitHub.

 You are completed after this step.